furkantekkartal/Java/javachapter17: Lambdas and  Streams.md

 ```

 ### Notes:

-####Data Source
+#### Data Source

-In the context of Java streams, a data source refers to the source from which data is consumed by a stream for processing.
-It can be a collection, an array, a generator function, or an I/O channel.
-In your example, int[] values serves as the data source when you create a stream using IntStream.of(values).
+-In the context of Java streams, a data source refers to the source from which data is consumed by a stream for processing.

+-It can be a collection, an array, a generator function, or an I/O channel.

+-In this example, int[] values serves as the data source when you create a stream using IntStream.of(values).

+-Streams do not have their own storage

-####Terminal Operations
+#### Terminal Operations

+- Terminal operations are eager—they perform the requested operation when they are called.

-Terminal operations are the final operations that trigger the processing of the data in the stream and after which the stream cannot be used anymore.
-They typically return a non-stream result or produce a side-effect (such as forEach).
+- Terminal operations are the final operations that trigger the processing of the data in the stream and after which the stream cannot be used anymore.

+- They typically return a non-stream result or produce a side-effect (such as forEach).
 Examples include:

-forEach(): Performs an action for each element of the stream.
+  * forEach(): Performs an action for each element of the stream.
-count(): Returns the count of elements in the stream.
+  * count(): Returns the count of elements in the stream.
-sum(): Sums the elements of a stream (specific to numeric streams like IntStream).
+  * sum(): Sums the elements of a stream (specific to numeric streams like IntStream).
-min(), max(): Returns the minimum or maximum element respectively.
+  * min(), max(): Returns the minimum or maximum element respectively.
-reduce(): Performs a reduction on the elements of the stream using a given function.
+  * reduce(): Performs a reduction on the elements of the stream using a given function.

-####Intermediate Operations
+#### Intermediate Operations

+- Intermediate operations are lazy—they aren’t performed until a terminal operation is invoked.

 Intermediate operations are operations that transform a stream into another stream.

 These operations are lazy; they do not process the data when they are called but instead create a new stream that, when traversed, contains the elements of the initial stream transformed by the intermediate operation.
 Examples include:

-filter(): Returns a stream consisting of the elements that match the given predicate.
+  * filter(): Returns a stream consisting of the elements that match the given predicate.
-sorted(): Returns a stream with the elements sorted according to natural order or by a provided comparator.
+  * sorted(): Returns a stream with the elements sorted according to natural order or by a provided comparator.
-map(): Transforms the elements of the stream by applying a function to each element.
+  * map(): Transforms the elements of the stream by applying a function to each element.

-####Lambda Expressions
+#### Lambda Expressions

-Lambda expressions in Java are a concise way of representing an instance of a functional interface (an interface with a single abstract method).
-Lambda expressions implement the only abstract function and therefore decide the behavior of the function.
-They are used extensively in Java streams to provide implementations for functional interfaces like Predicate, Function, and Consumer.
-Examples from your code:
+- Lambda expressions in Java are a concise way of representing an instance of a functional interface (an interface with a single abstract method).

+- Lambda expressions implement the only abstract function and therefore decide the behavior of the function.

+- They are used extensively in Java streams to provide implementations for functional interfaces like Predicate, Function, and Consumer.

+- Examples from your code:

-(value -> System.out.printf("%d ", value)): A Consumer lambda that prints each element.
+  * (value -> System.out.printf("%d ", value))  : A Consumer lambda that prints each element.
-((x, y) -> x + y): A BinaryOperator lambda used in reduce() to sum up elements.
+  * ((x, y) -> x + y)                           : A BinaryOperator lambda used in reduce() to sum up elements.
-(value -> value % 2 == 0): A Predicate lambda that filters even numbers.
+  * (value -> value % 2 == 0)                   : A Predicate lambda that filters even numbers.
-These elements (data source, operations, lambda expressions) are fundamental to working with streams in Java and are used to perform complex data processing queries in a declarative way.